libor-m/ngs-course/more-tips.rst

 Essentials
 ----------
-Always use ``screen`` for any serious work.
+Always use ``screen`` for any remote work.
 Not using screen will cause your jobs being interrupted when the network link fails (given you're working remotely), and it will make you keep your home computer running even if your calculation is running on a remote server.